TEST 2: Testing For Spark Directly On The Distributor Cap

 CASE 2: You got NO spark and the distributor rotor DOES NOT turn.
 This is the result of a timing belt that has broken.

 Here's why: The crankshaft rotates the distributor rotor via the timing belt.
 How?
 Well, the distributor is physically connected to the camshaft.
 The camshaft is rotated by the crankshaft via the timing belt.
 A broken timing belt won't rotate the camshaft and by extension, the distributor rotor.
-And if the distributor shaft does not rotate, the computer will not receive the Position Sensor Signals and the ignition system will not work to produce spark.
+And if the distributor shaft does not rotate, the computer will not receive the position sensor signals and the ignition system will not work to produce spark.

 CASE 3: You got NO spark and the distributor rotor DOES turn.
 Then further testing is required to see if the problem is due to a bad ignition control module or a bad ignition coil.

-Your next step is to make sure that the the ignition coil is getting power (12 Volts).
+Your next step is to make sure that the ignition coil is getting power (12 Volts).
 Go to: TEST 4: Making Sure The Ignition Coil Is Getting Power.